 Brooke & Adam- A McLean Mill Wedding in Port Alberni

-Brooke and Adam married at McLean Mill Historic Park in Port Alberni on September 5th, 2019 among 175 family and friends country-style.
-It was a party hard, drive classic cars, drink craft beer, and dance with your family all-night-long kind of wedding.
-At McLean Mill Historic Park, they rented out the entire campground, said their I do’s beneath the water tower, and cranked the tunes loud into the starry night.
-Their bridal party sprayed five bottles of champagne on them, and their family cooked for 175 people.
+Brooke and Adam married at McLean Mill Historic Park in Port Alberni on September 5th, 2019 among 175 family and friends- country-style.
+It was filled with shared stories and laughter, classic cars, and a hearty home cooked meal.
+At McLean Mill Historic Park, they rented out the campground, said their I do’s beneath the water tower, and danced beneath the stars among the Douglas Fir forest.
+Their family cooked for 175 people, spent hours crafting the paper flower decor and made this wedding a day to remember for every guest that attended.
 Wow, what a fiercely loving day.

 Wedding Venue: McLean Mill Historic Park, Port Alberni, BC